 Step 4: Cover and chill for at least one hour before serving.

-Serve this easy dip in a small or medium bowl, a large ramekin, or a bread bowl.
-Make it a party platter and serve with your choice of gluten-free crackers, sliced baguettes, or fresh vegetables.
+Serve this easy appetizer in a small or medium bowl, a large ramekin, or a bread bowl.

 Not all spinach dips are gluten-free.
 Many recipes use soup mixes or dressing mixes that have ingredients that contain gluten.